“Being filled with the fruits of righteousness which are by Jesus Christ, to the glory and praise of God.”

 Those who have these characteristics in their lives will produce fruit.

 “Being” indicates this is something we receive.
 We receive it by God’s grace.
 We do not earn it or work for it.

 “Fruits” is singular in the Greek.
 This may refer to the filling of the Holy Spirit.
 This is the produce of righteousness, the harvest.

-God is the source for the fruit that is produced in our lives.
+God is the source of the fruit produced in our lives.

-God has given us imputed righteousness (a legal righteousness that He put in us) so that we might produce a practical righteousness.
+God has given us imputed righteousness (legal righteousness that He put in us) so that we might produce practical righteousness.
 Do we recognize the “harvest” of God’s work upon us?
 Do we praise Him for what He has done?